MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationClassModule.md

 You can't use a PATCH request to change the status of a module.
 Use the publish action to change the module status.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaEducationClassModule](/powershell/module/Microsoft.Graph.Beta.Education/Update-MgBetaEducationClassModule?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)